OrbitalEnterprises/eve-esi-client/docs/ClonesApi.md

 Get clones

-A list of the character&#39;s clones  ---  This route is cached for up to 120 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/clones/)
+A list of the character&#39;s clones  ---  This route is cached for up to 120 seconds

 ### Example
 ```java